ZPGuiGroupWhu/Spark-based-Ripley-K-Functions/README.md

 The developed framework for K functions can be used for support varvious applications in many fields, such as geography, ecology, archaeology, epidemiology, criminology, sociology, economics, biology and medical science.

 The calculation procedures of the K functions are optimized and accelerated by adopting four strategies:
-1) Spatiotemporal index based on R-tree is utilized to retrieve potential spatiotemporally neighboring points with less distance comparison;
+1) Spatiotemporal index based on R-tree is utilized to retrieve potential spatiotemporally neighboring points with less distance comparison.
+Spatial index based on Geohash is applied to accelerate the pointwise distance measurements and improves the performance under large spatial distance threshold;
 2) Spatiotemporal edge correction weights are reused by 2-tier cache to reduce repetitive computation in L value estimation and simulations;
-3) Spatiotemporal partitioning using KDB-tree is adopted to decrease ghost buffer redundancy in partitions and support near-balanced distributed processing;
+3) Spatiotemporal partitioning using KDB-tree is adopted to decrease ghost buffer redundancy in partitions and support near-balanced distributed processing.
+Spatial partitioning using Hilbert curve is provided to reduce the data tilt and communication cost between partitions;
 4) Customized serialization with compact representations of spatiotemporal objects and indexes is developed to lower the cost of data transmission.

 Please refer to the published peer-review journal paper on Future Generation Computer Systems for more information: